 The magnificent building which is the focal point of the entire area is decorated on the outside with splendid stone carvings.
 The carved dados portray military men of different historical epochs in the style of Persepolis bas-reliefs.
 The building also features a superb gallery, lavishly adorned with colorful plaster panels in relief; these depict scenes in the pseudo-Achaemenid and Sasanid fashion.

 The ground floor of the structure accommodates a central hall and an impressive array of smaller side chambers.
 They are decorated with abundant tilework, stucco moldings, and graceful muqarnas.
 The handsome doors and stained glass mosaic windows of the building are richly ornamented with marquetry.
 At present, the ground floor houses the showcases exhibiting armament from the Safavid to Pahlavi periods.

 The upper floor of the building recreates the original appearance of the mansion during the Pahlavi rule.
-The rooms are equipped with the best furniture of the period, and feature splendid hand-made carpets, crystal chandeliers, and numbers of decorative household objects.
-Particularly valuable is a 100-year-old piano which belonged to Queen Farah, and was bought for her on the occasion of the celebration of 2,500 years of Persian Monarchy in 1971.
+The rooms are equipped with the best furniture of the period and feature splendid hand-made carpets, crystal chandeliers, and a number of decorative household objects.
+Particularly valuable is a 100-year-old piano that belonged to Queen Farah and was bought for her on the occasion of the celebration of 2,500 years of Persian Monarchy in 1971.